pg_basebackup — take a base backup of a PostgreSQL cluster

 pg_basebackup can make a base backup from

-not only the master but also the standby.
-To take a backup from the standby,
+not only a primary server but also a standby.
+To take a backup from a standby,

 set up the standby so that it can accept replication connections (that is, set

 You will also need to enable full_page_writes on the primary.